Heritage streetcar: Bulgaria

 In Sofia, heritage trams are operated.
-Occaisionally, stage plays are performed, inluding stand-up comedy and stage plays for children.
+Occaisionally, stage plays are performed, including stand-up comedy and stage plays for children.
 Additionally, late 2024 a tourist information point was opened in former tramcar 83.

 Czech Republic

-In Prague, the Prague Integrated Transport operates Historical Tram Line No. 41 at weekends using historical tram vehicles and a week-long operating Nostalgic Tram Line No. 23 using old PCC-based ČKD Tatra T3 tram vehicles.
+In Prague, the Prague Integrated Transport operates Historical Tram Line No. 41 at weekends using historical Ringhoffer tram vehicles and a week-long operating Nostalgic Tram Line No. 23 using older PCC-based ČKD Tatra T3 and uniquely a T6A5.